-PUBLIC ENGAGEMENT KEY TAKE WAYS
+PUBLIC ENGAGEMENT KEY TAKEAWAYS

-These takeaways will help guide the developmen of the Town of Cicero/Jackson Township Comprehensive Plan by considering the community's ket prioritic and contains while fostering growth in line with Cicero and Jackson Township's values.
+These takeaways will help guide the development of the Town of Cicero/Jackson Township Comprehensive Plan by considering the community's key priorities and concerns while fostering growth in line with Cicero and Jackson Township's values.

-- Parks and Recreation: Strong apport for appareling parks and recreational opportunities. - Growth Management: A punsistent concern shout balancing growth with preserving community character, infrastructure, and services - Local Business Support: Prescence or small, local businesses over large chain retailers, emphasizing high-tech job creation. - Community Atmosphere: Strong desire to preserve the small-town feel while accommodating necessary development. - Family and Youth Activities: Interest in more family-oriented activities, indoor spaces, and youth programs.
+- Parks and Recreation: Strong support for expanding parks and recreational opportunities. - Growth Management: A consistent concern about balancing growth with preserving community character, infrastructure, and services. - Local Business Support: Preference for small, local businesses over large chain retailers, emphasizing high-tech job creation, and the ability to shop local. - Community Atmosphere: Strong desire to preserve the small-town feel while accommodating necessary development. - Family and Youth Activities: Interest in more family-oriented activities, indoor spaces, and youth programs.